GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

 Options:
-      --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output' --build-concurrency=-1: Number of concurrently running builds.
+      --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes -a, --build-artifacts=: File containing pre-built images to use instead of rebuilding artifacts.
+A sample file looks like the following:
+{
+  "builds":[
+    {
+      "imageName":"registry/image1",
+      "tag":"registry/image1:tag"
+    },{
+      "imageName":"registry/image2",
+      "tag":"registry/image2:tag"
+    }]
+}
+The build result from a previous 'skaffold build --file-output' run can be used here
+      --build-concurrency=-1: Number of concurrently running builds.
 Set to 0 to run all builds in parallel.
 Doesn't violate build order among dependencies.
       --cloud-run-location='': The GCP Region to deploy Cloud Run services to --cloud-run-project='': The GCP Project ID or Project Number to deploy for Cloud Run